linode/docs/docs/guides/security/firewalls/how-to-use-nftables/index.md

 ## How to Use nftables

 This section breaks down each of the major components in nftables, providing their most useful commands.

-At the end, you can find a demonstration of how to set up a working rule, review nftables' output, and test the rule in action.
+At the end of this guide, you can find a demonstration of how to set up a working ruleset and see it in action.

 ### Tables